skienzmatishun/rippreport/content/p/read-the-comments/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Senior law enforcement leadership protected high-ranking officers involved in illicit affairs while suppressing evidence in wrongful conviction cases.
+Sworn affidavits and suppressed coroner reports reveal how prosecutors and sheriffs colluded to put an innocent man behind bars for decades.
+Examine the evidence to see how corrupt leaders broke their moral mandate by choosing personal loyalty over public integrity.
 ---
 It seems the Baldwin County Sheriff's Department has internal hanky panky problems.
 One of the top officers in the Sheriff's Department has been having a little extra curricular activity with a subordinate female employee, who is married to a fellow officer.
 No official action by the sheriff has been taken, in fact, looks like it's covered up from the public.
 Why should we care?
 Because the Sheriff's Department is well known for cover ups.
 The problem is that fellow officers are now wondering how this situation is not public and severe action has not been taken against the senior officer.
 The Ripp Report has had 3 different people call us giving us dates, names and ranks of the individuals involved.
 Let's see how Sheriff Hoss Mack is going to spin this sordid story.